SAIKAT12345678910/Flight-Fare-Intelligence-Price-Prediction-System/README.md

 🎯 Project Objective

-Flight ticket prices change frequently, so customers are confused about choosing the best airline, time, and route.
+One of the major problems is that the flight prices change frequently so people are confused to understand the suitable flight

-So I analyzed the data to understand the key factors affecting ticket prices, identify the best time and routes for customers, and also help airlines understand customer behavior.
+So in this project I analyzed the historical data and found which factors impact the airline ticket prices also I tried to find suitable flight, routes, prices, times for customers, and also help airlines understand customer behavior.

 📊 Dataset Overview